WesleyKambale/Rotavirus-Outbreak-Detection/README.md

 It is aimed at predicting a Rota-virus outbreak and thus assist healthcare practitioners to make intelligent clinical decisions which traditional decision support systems can not.

+The prediction is based on historical data from previous years trained to trigger an alert when reported or death cases exceed a certain seasonal limit.

 ## Demo

 A Scatter Graph showing 'Death Cases' ploted against 'Reported Cases' of Rotavirus in 2019 for both male and female.